The Chancellor has announced his Budget and again it’s great news for education and education suppliers.

-Extra funding for Arts and Physical Education
+Extra funding for arts and physical education

-The Budget will provide £120 million to help boost Physical Education (P.E.) and Arts in schools.
+The budget will provide £120 million to help boost physical education (PE) and arts in schools.

-Secondary Schools will receive an average of £25,000 a year for art activities, and Primary Schools will be getting £29 million a year by 2023-24 to help support the teaching of P.E., along with helping to improve sports facilities.
+• Primary schools will receive £29 million a year by 2023-24 to support PE teaching and to improve sports facilities.

 How this benefits education suppliers:

-STEMs capital investment
+STEM capital investment

 How this benefits education suppliers: